 Sometimes medication is an option, whereby doctors will prescribe strong pain medication to reduce the pain when headache occurs, or try to ward off the headache in the early stages.
 In other cases, alternative therapies, such as acupuncture, massage or float therapy are all possible options for helping mediate the headache severity and eventually helping it to go away.

 What about headaches as indicators of bigger issues?

-Most of the time headaches aren’t’ serious, and simply go away with time.
-While you can fix the triggering issue, they can be your body’s way of indicating a bigger issue is at play.
+Most of the time headaches aren’t serious, and simply go away with time.
+While you can fix the triggering issue, it can be your body’s way of indicating a bigger issue is at play.
 Things such as tumors, hydrocephalus, and meningitis all have headaches as a symptom.
 In these cases, the headache may be the first clue that something bigger is happening.